 Clinical Neuroscience, Functional and Molecular Imaging, and Neurological Disorders

 Dr. Theodore received his B.A. degree from Harvard College and M.D. degree from Columbia University College of Physicians and Surgeons.
 After a medical internship and residency, and a neurology residency at Mount Sinai School of Medicine, he came to the National Institutes of Health for a fellowship in Epilepsy and Clinical Neurophysiology.
-He is board certified in Internal Medicine, Neurology, and Clinical Neurophysiology.
-In 1988 he became Chief of the Clinical Epilepsy Section, NINDS.
-He received the American Epilepsy Society Outstanding Clinical Investigator Award in 1991.
+He is board certified in Internal Medicine, Neurology, and Clinical Neurophysiology, and was Chief of the Clinical Epilepsy Section, NINDS from 1988 to 2021.
+He was Vice-President and President of the American Epilepsy Society from 2020 to 2025.
+He received the American Epilepsy Society Outstanding Clinical Investigator Award in 1991 and the Columbia University College of Physicians and Surgeons Gold Medal for Outstanding Achievements in Clinical Medicine in 2024.
 Dr. Theodore is interested new therapeutic approaches to uncontrolled epilepsy, and using neuroimaging techniques to study cerebral metabolism, neuropharmacology, and functional cognitive anatomy.

 Research Interests: